femaleistp/IT420_Business_Intelligence_ETL_Warehousing/README.md

 - Loaded expanded CSVs into both a **staging database (OLTP)** and a **warehouse (OLAP)**.
 - Compared query speed and results between the two systems using revenue-by-customer, region, and year reports.
 - Explained why OLAP warehouses are faster, safer, and more reliable for reporting.
-- Wrote a client-facing report describing risks of using OLTP for analysis and benefits of OLAP for business decisions.
+- Wrote a client-facing report (OLTP_vs_OLAP_Client_Consulting_Report.pdf) describing the risks of using OLTP for analysis and the benefits of OLAP for business decisions.

 ---